On the engineering of higher-order Van Hove singularities in two dimensions: Results

-{\it Comparison with QPI.} The ARPES data reveal an important complication to the low-energy electronic structure of the surface of \ce{Sr2RuO4}.
-Whilst they allowed us to locate the saddle point at around 18~meV below $E_\mathrm{F}$, the bands in the vicinity of $E_\mathrm{F}$ are found to be dominated by a spin-orbit gap in the electronic structure which can also give rise to VHs in the DoS~\cite{morales_hierarchy_2023}.
-To gain further insight into the VHs mediated by this spin-orbit gap, we refine our experimental model of the VHs by comparing with QPI data obtained by STM at millikelvin temperatures and with sub-meV energy resolution.
+The ARPES data reveal an important complication to the low-energy electronic structure of the surface of \ce{Sr2RuO4}.
+Whilst they allowed us to locate the saddle point at around 18~meV below $E_\mathrm{F}$, the bands in the vicinity of $E_\mathrm{F}$ are found to be dominated by a spin\textendash orbit gap in the electronic structure which can also give rise to VHS in the DoS~\cite{morales_hierarchy_2023, Veenstra2013}.
+We note that spin\textendash orbit coupling has also been shown to play a crucial role in the bulk electronic structure of Sr$_2$RuO$_4$.\cite{Haverkort2008,Tamai2019} To gain further insight into the VHS mediated by this spin\textendash orbit gap, we refine our experimental model of the VHS by comparing with QPI data obtained by STM at millikelvin temperatures and with sub-meV energy resolution.
 QPI provides access to the electronic states above and below $E_\mathrm{F}$.
-Low-energy low-temperature differential conductance measurements of the surface of \ce{Sr2RuO4} were previously reported \cite{Marques2021,kreisel_quasi-particle_2021} and established the existence of a partial gap with four peaks in the vicinity of $E_\mathrm F$, indicating the presence of four close-lying VHs.
-However, when we compare a theoretical continuum LDoS calculation of the tunneling spectrum $g(V)$ from our ARPES-fit model to the STM measurements (shown in grey and black, respectively, in Fig. ~\ref{fig:Figure4}(a)), we find that although the model captures the partial gap, it only predicts two of the observed four peaks, and the position of the partial gap is several meV too low.
+Low-energy low-temperature differential conductance measurements of the surface of \ce{Sr2RuO4} were previously reported \cite{Marques2021,kreisel_quasi-particle_2021} and established the existence of a partial gap with four peaks in the vicinity of $E_\mathrm F$, indicating the presence of four close-lying VHS.
+However, when we compare a theoretical continuum LDoS calculation of the tunneling spectrum $g(V)$ from the tight-binding model obtained by fitting to the ARPES data, \ref{fig:Figure3}(b), to the STM measurements (shown in grey and black, respectively, in Fig. ~\ref{fig:Figure4}(a)), we find that although the model captures the partial gap, it only predicts two of the observed four peaks, and the position of the partial gap is several meV too low.
 The QPI data exhibits a small nematic term breaking the four-fold rotation symmetry of order $\sim 1$~meV \cite{Marques2021,kreisel_quasi-particle_2021}.
-Incorporating this nematicity via an anisotropy of the nearest-neighbour hopping into our model, and adjusting the chemical potential by $\sim 3\mathrm{meV}$, we reproduce the experimental tunnelling conductance with sub-meV resolution.
-To confirm the accuracy of our model, we perform continuum QPI calculations, modelling scattering of electrons from a point-like defect, and compare with experimental data \cite{kreisel_quasi-particle_2021} (see supplementary for details).
-The calculation is in quantitative agreement with the experimental data within a $\pm$5~meV window.
+Incorporating this nematicity via an anisotropy of the nearest-neighbour hopping into the tight-binding model obtained from the fit to the ARPES data, and adjusting the chemical potential by $\sim 3\mathrm{meV}$, we reproduce the experimental tunnelling conductance with sub-meV resolution.
+The small energy shift originates from the model fit to the ARPES data being only constrained to the occupied states, whereas QPI constrains the model in addition in the unoccupied states, as well as from technical aspects such as different measurement temperatures.
+To confirm the accuracy of this model, we perform continuum QPI calculations, modelling scattering of electrons from a point-like defect, and compare with experimental data \cite{kreisel_quasi-particle_2021} (see Supplementary Information for details).
+The calculation is in excellent agreement with the key features of the experimental data within a $\pm$5~meV window.
 Fig. \ref{fig:Figure4}(b) shows a comparison between calculation and experiment of a representative constant energy cut, while Figs.\ref{fig:Figure4}(c,d) displays cuts as a function of energy.